Welcome to ModernRetire

 - Monthly benefit at FRAFind this on your Social Security statement at ssa.gov/myaccount.
 Enter your benefit at full retirement age.

-If you're in good health, delaying to 70 is often the optimal strategy โ it's the highest guaranteed return available.
-Run Optimizer from Planning tools (Step 6) to confirm for your situation.
+If you're in good health, delaying to 70 is often the optimal strategy β it's the highest guaranteed return available.
+Run Optimizer from Plan analysis (Step 6) to confirm for your situation.

-If you retire before Medicare eligibility at 65, you need private coverage.
+If you retire before Medicare eligibility at 65, open Healthcare / ACA (separate from Benefits).
 Choose your coverage mode:

 - COBRAContinues employer coverage for up to 18 months.
 More expensive but no network change.